2023 Best Visual & Performing Arts Schools in Texas

 The average amount in student loans that visual and performing arts majors at Texas A&M Commerce take out is $27,236.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $192.

-Texas State University landed the #8 spot in the 2023 rankings for the best visual and performing arts programs.
-Texas State is a very large public school located in the city of San Marcos.
+Texas State University came in at #8 in this year’s edition of the Best Visual & Performing Arts Schools in Texas ranking.
+Texas State is a fairly large public school located in the small city of San Marcos.

 While working on their degree, visual and performing arts majors at Texas State accumulate an average of around $24,258 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $258.

-University of Houston landed the #9 spot in the 2023 rankings for the best visual and performing arts programs.
-UH is a very large public school located in the large city of Houston.
+University of Houston came in at #9 in this year’s edition of the Best Visual & Performing Arts Schools in Texas ranking.
+UH is a fairly large public school located in the city of Houston.

 Visual & Performing Arts majors at UH take out an average of $26,167 in student loans while working on their egree.

-The University of Texas at Arlington ranked #10 on this year’s Best Visual & Performing Arts Schools in Texas list.
-Located in the city of Arlington, UT Arlington is a public school with a very large student population.
+With a ranking of #10, The University of Texas at Arlington did quite well on this year’s best schools for visual and performing arts students.
+Located in the city of Arlington, UT Arlington is a public college with a very large student population.

 On average, visual and performing arts graduates from UT Arlington take out $26,333 in student loans while working on their degree.

-Explore all the Best Visual & Performing Arts Colleges in the Southwest Area or other specific states within that region.
+Explore all the Best Visual & Performing Arts Schools in the Southwest Area or other specific states within that region.

 Visual & Performing Arts Majors to Study